 Allergy triggers largely depend on a person’s immune system and the level of exposure they experience.
 When trying to determine what’s prompting an allergic reaction, it’s important to consider how our surrounding environment is impacting us.
-What’s often overlooked is that the buildings we spent time in could contributing to the problem.
+What’s often overlooked is that the buildings we spent time in could be contributing to the problem.

 Sick building syndrome is a term used to describe health problems linked to spending time in a particular building.
 This can arise for a variety of reasons.
-Impure air, poor ventilation, indoor pollutants and biological contaminants are all part of the equation.
+Impure air, poor ventilation, indoor pollutants, and biological contaminants are all part of the equation.
 Symptoms of sick building syndrome can include headaches, runny nose, throat irritation, watering eyes, dry cough, dizziness, nausea, fatigue, difficulty concentrating, and a sensitivity to odors.
 If a building is heavily contaminated then allergic reactions will be immediate and severe.

 Air Purification Can Improve Indoor Air Quality

 What’s frustrating is that allergy triggers are inconsistent and arise at unlikely times.
 That said, there are small changes and habits you can make to help keep them under control.
-The first, is to stay away from products that emit volatile organic compounds (VOCs) and opt to use natural products whenever possible.
-The second, is to monitor the surrounding air quality in your home or building.
+The first is to stay away from products that emit volatile organic compounds (VOCs) and opt to use natural products whenever possible.
+The second is to monitor the surrounding air quality in your home or building.
 The third is to install an air purifier.

 You don’t have to let allergens and pollution control your life.
 With an air purifier, you’ll be able to mitigate hazards and ensure that breathing at home is comfortable for you and your loved ones.
 Look for tools and home appliances that help to filter contaminants and keep a watchful eye on the air quality.